 The physical fitness of a character.
-Each point of Vitality grants a character 5 points of Health

-(the damage they can take and survive in combat situations.
+We recommend having each point of Vitality grant a certain number of Health Points (the damage characters can take and survive in combat situations).

 One thing we don't recommend, though, is changing around the Attributes.
 These Attributes are the basic physical makeup of all your characters, and while they may have different points alloted for their stats (some may be stronger, some smarter, others better looking), the core Attributes are going to remain from one character to the next.
 It's hard to find a way to segment these down further than they already are, but combining (or straight removing) them doesn't make much sense either -- characters can be physical strong, yet slow, so while Brawn and Speed may both rely on muscles, they have very different functions.
 So please, we urge you, do not remove or combine Attributes.